 Associate Professor Alana Lentin writes that as coronavirus continues to rampage across the globe, it has become apparent that, while biologically the virus may not discriminate, it is having a much worse effect on people from ethnic minorities (opens in a new window).

 In part 2 of this Essay for the COMPAS Coronavirus and Mobility forum (opens in a new window), Professor Brett Neilson discusses the language of anticipation in regards to the predictability of the COVID outbreak and the relation of logistics to epidemiology.
+This piece has been translated and is now also available in Chinese.

 In part 1 of this Essay for the COMPAS Coronavirus and Mobility forum (opens in a new window), Professor Brett Neilson explores disruptions to supply chains and logistical networks occasioned by the COVID-19 pandemic and the role force majeure plays in the transformation of capital currently underway.
+This piece has been translated and is now also available in Chinese.

 COVID-19 has left parents grappling with the challenges of online learning, entertainment and work.
 It’s natural the amount of time children spend using screens will now increase.
 But that’s OK.
 There are ways to make the best of kids’ increased use of screens.